CryptoBlades/cryptoblades/README.md

 - `npm run lint` - run lint checking for all modules
 - `npm run contract:prepare` - extract the ABI and re-compile Truffle contracts
 - `npm run contract:deploy` - deploy the Truffle contracts for testing
-- `npm run test-local` - run test and ignore unnecessary migrations (only for the local contracts).
+- `npm run test:local` - run tests via hardhat, careful, this is not using migrations but rather fixtures which should be kept up to date (`/test/helpers/prepareContracts.js`)

 ## Errors

 - If you run into any error at all during the build process you may need to reset [Ganache](https://www.trufflesuite.com/ganache) by deleting previous workspaces and going through the Ganache setup process again including importing a new account for Metamask.
 - Artifacts are from different compiler runs `- rm -rf build/`

-## Testing locally
+## Running tests locally

 To run tests locally simply run

 `npm run test:local`

+> NOTE: Careful, this is not using migrations but rather fixtures which should be kept up to date (`/test/helpers/prepareContracts.js`)